askmish/sawtooth-simplewallet/README.md

 # Contributing
 Currently, we're looking for contributions and PRs for following:
- - TPs using GO and .NET sawtooth SDKs
+ - TP using .NET sawtooth SDK
  - Client apps in GO, .NET, C++, and Java

 More ways you can contribute: